man455/wordpress-job-manager/readme.txt

 * FIXED: Don't check Heading, HTML or Blank fields for Mandatory or Filter rules
 * FIXED: Admin JS error in IE7
 * FIXED: Jobs not displaying if WPML is enabled
+* FIXED: Applications not printing properly in IE7

 = 0.7.13 =
 * ADDED: Estonian Translation, provided by Robert Jakobson